koshurboii/Device-Linker/README.md

 We engage trusted third-party providers strictly for backend services.
 They process your data only as required for the operation of the Platform, under strict security guidelines.

 ### 8. Data Breach Protocol
-In the unlikely event of a data breach, we will promptly notify affected users and take remedial action as required by law.
+In the unlikely event of a data breach, we will promptly notify affected users and take remedial action as required .

 ### 9. Your Rights
 You have the right to: